PasamonteG/SQLDI_Install/SQLDI_V13_Lab_Exercises.md

 ## Lab #3 Follow the process to AI-Enable another table

+The Churn table was already AI-enabled when you connected to the system.
+Lets walk through the process of AI-enabling another table in the Db2 subsystem.

+In further versions of this system, there will be additional data science datasets loaded into Db2 tables to explore.
+In this instance we will just pick a simple sample table and walk through the process to "Enable AI"

 ## Lab #4 Define a View against the sample table, and AI-Enable the view